Sports

 1

-Seriously bro? about 13 years ago
+Seriously bro? over 13 years ago

 Nidharshan Anandasivam, I don't know if it was an April Fools joke, but you named a bunch of players that don't play for either UCONN or UK anymore.
 Although you did sprinkle in a few that do.
 WORST.
 SPORTSWRITER.
 EVER.